The City of Iowa City is in the process of implementing changes to the rental permit process in an effort to preserve neighborhood stability.

 Browse the following sections for more information about rental permit requirements in Iowa City:

-In addition to the established rental permit cap, safety requirements have also been added, including deadbolts and the physical separation of duplex units.
+The following safety requirements have also been added.
+Deadbolts and the physical separation of duplex units.
 Restrictions on paving backyards, and bedroom additions are also part of the changes.

 - Bedroom requirements